Omar-p/learning-notes/aws/aws.md

     u don't have to worry about moving data between tiers, AWS handle that according to how many the object accessed.

-  - cost: Intelligent Tiering has a monitoring and automation cost per {1000 objects}. the frequent access tier costs the same as S3 standard, the infrequent the same as Standard-IA.
-Archieve Instant, Archieve and Deep Archieve are comparable to their S3 glacier equivlents.
+  - cost: Intelligent Tiring has a monitoring and automation cost per {1000 objects}. the frequent access tier costs the same as S3 standard, the infrequent the same as Standard-IA.
+Archive Instant, Archive and Deep Archive are comparable to their S3 glacier equivalents.

   - As objects are accessed, they are moved back to the frequent access tier. there are no retrieval fees for accessing objects.

-  - S3 Intelligent-Tiering should be used for long-lived data, with changing or unknown patterns.
+  - S3 Intelligent-Tiring should be used for long-lived data, with changing or unknown patterns.
   - <img src="./images/s3-intelligent-tiering.png" width="850" height="500">